 - Consistent: Build on a storyline, show goals followed by results, never change mid-flight

 Organizational change management (OCM) might just be the key to your success.
 Why does it matter?
-An astounding 96 percent of projects met or exceeded objectives when the project included excellent OCM.
+An astounding 93% of projects met or exceeded objectives when the project included excellent OCM.
 We recommend considering the five phases of an OCM communication plan, known as ADKAR:

 Going through the ADKAR plan helps ensure you have goals, tactics, key messages, and timelines built around each of the vital ADKAR components.